In 2017, 68% of organisations had an internal social network. Here are our tips for creating your own.

 In order to improve their internal communication, many organizations are adopting a corporate social network (CSN) such as Microsoft Yammer or Workplace by Meta.
 Already in 2017, 68% of organizations, across all sectors, were using an internal social networking platform.

 What is the purpose of this tool?
-To efficiently disseminate information within the organization, but also to encourage interaction between colleagues, facilitate collaborative work, consolidate the corporate culture and increase employeecommitment.
-A tempting programme.
+To efficiently disseminate information within the organization, but also to encourage interaction between colleagues, facilitate collaborative work, consolidate the corporate culture and increase employee commitment.
+A tempting program.

 Do you also want to set up a corporate social network?
 Discover our advice on how to create your internal social networking platform.